glpi-project/android-inventory-library/README.md

 ## Documentation

-We share long-form content about the project in the [wiki](https://github.com/flyve-mdm/flyve-mdm-android-inventory/wiki).
+We maintain a detailed documentation of the project on its [website](http://flyve.org/flyve-mdm-android-inventory/).

 ## Versioning